billwiliams/audio_web_player/README.md

 @main.js
 - The maximum number of music to show per pages // page: 9999
 - History max // this.historyMax = 30;

+I'm not the author of "Hongdae".
+If you like it, you should visit http://www.lukhash.com